odoare/Image-In/README.md

     *   An interactive display shows the loaded image and the reader paths.
     *   Drag handles directly on the display to manipulate the center, radii, and angle of the ellipses.
     *   Real-time visualization of parameter modulations.
-    *   Switch between a CPU-based renderer and a smoother OpenGL-based renderer.
 *   **Preset System:** Comes with a set of factory presets and built-in factory images to get started.

 ## How to Use